scaleoutsystems/examples/README.md

 ```

 5. Get the client config for your federation!
-a) Start a reducer and combiner and base services by reading instructions in `https://github.com/scaleoutsystems/fedn.git/ or navigate to your pre-setup federation page (for example Scaleout Studio!)

-6. Download the file and place it in the example folder of choice (replacing the existing client.yaml)
+The config file client.yaml is obtained by downloading it from the _Network_  page of the Reducer.
+Download the file and place it in the example folder of choice (replacing the existing client.yaml)

-7. Start the client!
+6. Start the client!
 ```bash
 $ fedn run client -in client.yaml
 ```
-8. Observe the federation structure have a new client associated using the _Network_ Monitor page in FEDn.
+7. Observe that the federation  have a new client associated using the _Network_  page in FEDn.

-9. From here you can monitor, instruct and direct your federation.
+8. You are now ready to start training for the federation (_Control_  page of the Reducer.)
 (minimum requirement 1 client for examples).